Blackadder: The Cavalier Years: Cast

-Hugh Laurie appeared as Cromwell's guard and Tim McInnerny was one of the voices in the crowd at the execution, both uncredited.

 Production

+"Blackadder: The Cavalier Years" was recorded on 10 January 1988.

 Fry based his interpretation of King Charles on the then Prince of Wales, but now King Charles III.
 In series chronology, this episode takes place between the second and third series of the show, although it was produced after the third series had aired.
 The kitchen set is a redress of the servants' quarters from the third series.
 A behind the scenes studio tape was found in 2019 and was released by Kaleidoscope on their YouTube channel.